 Chapter Section Policy/Para No. Full Name Organisation Details Chapter 3: Built Environment Paragraph 3.14 Robert Dunwell QARA Comments this whole paragraph needs to be cross referenced to the respective "London Plan; Housing Density PTAL "sources.
-Council Boonance add, "but nevertheless each application should be considered under its own rights".

 The Plan paragraph has been removed and the Plan no longer provides substantial comment on density.